Llama.cpp GGUF Quantization Guide: Optimize Local LLM Performance (2026)

 export ANTHROPIC_API_KEY="ollama"2.
 Run with Model Selection: Launch the tool while specifying your local model as the target.

-To avoid re-exporting these variables every session, add them to your shell profile (~/.zshrc or ~/.bashrc).
-For more advanced control, you can use apiKeyHelper in your settings.json to handle rotating keys or per-user authentication.
+claude --model qwen3-coderTo avoid re-exporting these variables every session, add them to your shell profile (~/.zshrc or ~/.bashrc).
+For more advanced control, you can use apikeyhelper claude code in your settings.json to handle rotating keys, per-user authentication, or even managing different claude llm profiles across projects.

 Using alternative models is a powerful workflow enhancement, but it comes with specific technical constraints.
 Most critically, Tool-Calling Requirement is non-negotiable; Claude Code relies on agentic behaviors to read files and run terminal commands.
 If your chosen model lacks native tool-calling support, the session will simply fail.

 API Compatibility is another hurdle, as gateways must forward specific headers like anthropic-beta to maintain full functionality.
-Furthermore, Context Window Limits can be an issue—the tool's system prompt alone can exceed 20k tokens, which may overwhelm smaller models.
+Furthermore, Context Window Limits can be an issue the tool's system prompt alone can exceed 20k tokens, which may overwhelm smaller models.
 Finally, users should note that MCP Constraints often limit support to HTTP servers in proxy setups, and the general Stability of these unofficial configurations can vary as the Claude Code tool continues to evolve.

 Whether this path is right for you depends on your technical needs and budget.
 Developers on a Budget or those hitting Pro plan limits will find significant value in usage-based gateways.
 Local-First Advocates with sufficient hardware can unlock unparalleled privacy, while Power Users can leverage multi-provider setups to use specialized models for specific tasks.